Blog

 What Is Canine Enrichment?

 Enrichment, in this sense, means keeping Fido active and entertained, and making sure he isn’t getting bored.
 There are different types of enrichment.
 Social interactions may mean things like doggy daycare or puppy playdates.
-Occupational enrichment are things that keep your four-legged friend busy, such as scavenger hunts.
+Occupational enrichment are things that keep your four-legged friend busy, such as scavenger hunts or teaching your dog to behave in the garden.
 Nutritional enrichment may entail things like puzzle treats that dispense toys.
 Sensory enrichment may include things like, well, sniffing lawns.
 And then there’s physical enrichment, which would entail playing or going for walks or hikes.

 What Are Some Indoor Ideas For Enrichment?